 Young Llama Thoughts

+I REALLY love this book.
+I”m not so sure about the 2nd book yet, (still reading it) but this book is actually really good!
 Now, there is also violence in the book, but it is a space kind-of fight so of course there’s gonna be violence!
-Ships do get shot down, and people do die… BUT THE BOOK IS STILL GOOD!!!!
+Ships do get shot down, and people do die, they blow up, crash, and die in heroic deaths… BUT THE BOOK IS STILL GOOD!!!!

 Spensa’s world has been under attack for decades.
 Now pilots are the heroes of what’s left of the human race, and becoming one has always been Spensa’s dream.
 Since she was a little girl, she has imagined soaring skyward and proving her bravery.
 But her fate is intertwined with her father’s–a pilot himself who was killed years ago when he abruptly deserted his team, leaving Spensa’s chances of attending flight school at slim to none.